Phoenix Property Division Lawyer

 Rule of Thumb Method

-Pursuant to the book value method, the value of the business is limited to its hard assets – i.e. equipment, inventory, cash accounts, accounts receivables, etc. Such method does not take into account goodwill, and has a fairly limited purpose.
-Such method may be appropriate if the profits of the company (or the income to the owner) does not exceed what the owner would make as an employee of another company.
+Pursuant to the book value method, the value of the business is limited to its hard assets – i.e. equipment, inventory, cash accounts, accounts receivables, etc. Such a method does not take into account goodwill and has a fairly limited purpose.
+Such a method may be appropriate if the profits of the company (or the income to the owner) does not exceed what the owner would make as an employee of another company.

 Fair Market Value

 Pursuant to fair market valuation, a company is valued at what a hypothetical willing buyer would pay a hypothetical willing seller under normal market conditions without undue duress.
-Such method may be appropriate where a business is capable of being sold.
+Such a method may be appropriate where a business is capable of being sold.
 The business valuation expert will generally apply marketability discounts and minority interest discounts when appropriate.

 Fair value is arguably most appropriate in valuing businesses which may not marketable to third parties.
 Such may include professional practices such as law offices or other businesses which require the owner to continue in the business in order for the business to succeed.
 Pursuant to the fair value method, the expert determines the inherent value to the owner as opposed to the value to a hypothetical third party.
 In determining such value, the expert applies a ‘capitalization of earnings’ approach.
-Simplistically stated, the expert compares the owner’s income and benefits to what an employee of a company with similar experience would receive.
+Simplistically stated, the expert compares the owner’s income and benefits to what an employee of a company with similar experience would receive (i.e. an “income method” of valuation).
 The excess income and benefits are then capitalized to determine the goodwill value of the business.